fallen-icarus/cardano-options/README.md

 can accept any datum, use any redeemer, and simply delegates spending authorization to the address' staking credential, which can be anything (eg, a native script, a plutus script, or even a pubkey).

-Payment pubkey address are always allowed since they can accept any datum.
+Payment pubkey addresses are always allowed since they can accept any datum.
 The proxy script is only necessary if the writer wishes to use more than just a single pubkey to protect their proceeds.
 For example, if the writer wishes to use a multisig, they would use the proxy script as the payment credential and the native multisig script as the staking credential for their specified payment address.
 If the writer wanted more complicated logic to protect their assets, they would use the proxy script as the payment credential and a plutus script as the staking credential. *The proxy